clirdlf/ndsa.org/about/faq.md

 ### Should my organization join the NDSA?

 If your organization has an active digital preservation program and wants to work with other experts in the field, then yes, your organization should join the NDSA.
 Members will share the [stated values](/about/foundational-principles/) of the NDSA.
-Consortia, non profits, commercial entities and international organizations are all welcome to [apply for membership](/get-involved/) or join as an [Affiliate](/membership/join/).
+Consortia, nonprofits, commercial entities and international organizations are all welcome to [apply for membership](/get-involved/) or join as an [Affiliate](/membership/join/).

 ### How can my organization check the status of our application?